SVJLucas/ImproveLLMStorytellingWithFineTuning/README.md

   <img width="700" alt="First Comparison" src="https://github.com/user-attachments/assets/2f105bbe-3f65-40ef-a100-0bd5408f3062">
 </p>

-The Original Phi-1 Model's response was irrelevant and unhelpful.
-It suggested creating a story about "The Great Gatsby," which had no connection to the prompt about fairies and an evil sorcerer.
-Additionally, it provided generic instructions rather than crafting a narrative, failing to engage with the specific scenario presented.

-In contrast, our Fine-Tuned Phi-1: The Storyteller Model delivered a coherent story.
-It introduced a group of fairies called the "Crystal Keep," detailed their mission to protect their organization from an evil sorcerer, and described their efforts to create a powerful machine to achieve their goal.
-This model effectively addressed the prompt, providing a well-structured narrative with clear characters, conflict, and resolution.
-The Fine-Tuned model demonstrated its superior storytelling ability, making it far more suitable for generating relevant and compelling stories.
+The Original Phi-1 Model's response was irrelevant and unhelpful, suggesting a story about "The Great Gatsby" instead of addressing the prompt about fairies and an evil sorcerer.
+It also provided generic instructions rather than crafting a narrative, failing to engage with the specific scenario.
+In contrast, the Fine-Tuned Phi-1: The Storyteller Model delivered a coherent story about a group of fairies called the "Crystal Keep" on a mission to protect their organization from an evil sorcerer by creating a powerful machine.
+This model effectively addressed the prompt, providing a well-structured narrative with clear characters, conflict, and resolution, showcasing its superior storytelling ability and suitability for generating relevant and compelling stories.

 #### Second Test: Evaluating Storytelling in Realistic Scenarios